Blog

 Fines and Penalties

 Fines from payment processors can cause a huge financial burden for companies that are not compliant with PCI DSS.
-Fines will vary based on the size of the business, and scope of the breach.
-Penalties will usually range from $5,000 to $100,000 a month until the issue is fixed and a company attains compliance.
+Fines will vary based on the size of the business and the scope of the breach.
+Penalties will usually range from $5,000 to $100,000 a month until the issue is fixed and the company attains compliance.

 Fines of $100,000 a month are more likely for large Level 1 companies that process over 6 million card transactions a year and have been non-compliant for several months.
 Smaller businesses, like Level 4 businesses that process under 20,000 card transactions a year, will pay fines closer to $5,000.
 PCI DSS compliance levels are determined by the amount of card transactions a company processes.
 Monthly fines increase based on the size of the company and the time that the company has spent out of compliance.

 All of these fines exist even if your company’s non-compliance does not end in a data breach.
+However, not all of these fines exist even if your company’s non-compliance does not end in a data breach.
 However, non-compliance creates security issues that are easily exploited by hackers looking to steal cardholder data.
+If a breach compromises cardholder data or credit card data, the resulting fines and penalties can be even more severe.
 Non-compliance increases the likelihood of a data breach, especially if your company is not compliant for a long period of time.
 Non-compliance can also affect the aftermath of a data breach, which is what we’ll look at next.

 Data Breach Compensation Costs

 If PCI DSS non-compliance leads to a data breach, customers may choose to take legal action.
+A PCI DSS violation or PCI violation can also be used as evidence in legal proceedings.
 Lawsuits, or multiple lawsuits, are possible in any data breach.
 However, if you are not PCI compliant, customers and card brands can easily show your company’s negligence.
+Payment card brands and credit card companies may also pursue legal action or impose penalties for PCI DSS violations.
 If your business faces litigation on multiple fronts, whether from multiple customers or card brands, legal costs alone can be enough to cripple your company.

 Damaged Reputation